lsst/dp0_lsst_io/docs/delegate-resources/getting-started.rst

 All are welcome to present their DP0-related experiences (contact Melissa Graham).

 **Contribute tutorials.**
-All delegates are welcome to share their own Jupyter Notebooks using the shared repositories `delegate-contributions-dp02 <https://github.com/rubin-dp0/delegate-contributions-dp02>`__ or `delegate-contributions-dp03 <https://github.com/rubin-dp0/delegate-contributions-dp03>`__.
+All users are welcome to share their own Jupyter Notebooks using the shared repositories `delegate-contributions-dp02 <https://github.com/rubin-dp0/delegate-contributions-dp02>`__ or `delegate-contributions-dp03 <https://github.com/rubin-dp0/delegate-contributions-dp03>`__.
 Tutorials for the Portal, API, or command-line can also be contributed to these repos.